kusumotonorio/factlog/README.md

 There are the built-in logic predicates `(<)`, `(>)`, `(>=)`, and `(=<)` to compare numbers.
 There are also `(==)` and `(\==)` to test for equality and inequality of two arguments.

 The word `is` takes a quotation and a logic variable to be unified.
 The quotation takes an environment and returns a value.
 And `is` returns the internal representation of the goal. `is` is intended to be used in a quotation.
-If there is a quotation in the definition of `rule`, factlog uses the internal definition of the goal obtained by calling it.
+If there is a quotation in the definition of `rule`, `logic` vocab uses the internal definition of the goal obtained by calling it.

 If you use these features to rewrite the definition of `factorialo`:
 ```
-USE: factlog
+USE: logic

 LOGIC-PREDS: factorialo ;
 LOGIC-VARS: N N2 F F2 ;